DimmaDont/all-slain/README.md

   file

 options:
   -h, --help            show this help message and exit -d, --debug
-  -r, --replay       replays the log as if running live -q, --quit-on-eof  quit when end of log is reached -u, --update       check for updates and exit
+  -q, --quit-on-eof     quit when end of log is reached -r [REPLAY], --replay [REPLAY]
+                        replays the log as if running live. optionally, specify the maximum number of seconds to wait between each line
+  -u, --update          check for updates and exit
   -v, --verbose
   --version             show program's version number and exit
 ```
 </details>